 Public radio stations receive annual grants directly from the Corporation for Public Broadcasting (CPB) that make up an important part of a diverse revenue mix that includes listener support, corporate sponsorship and grants.
 Stations in turn draw on this mix of public and privately sourced revenue to pay NPR and other public radio producers for programming.

-These station programming fees are NPR's largest source of revenue.
+These station programming fees are a significant component of NPR's largest source of revenue.
 The loss of federal funding would undermine the stations' ability to pay NPR for programming, thus weakening NPR.

 Elimination of federal funding would result in fewer programs, less journalism — especially local journalism — and eventually the loss of public radio stations, particularly in rural and economically distressed communities.